dpoulopoulos/dotfiles/docs/source/neovim.md

-# Neovim
+# <i class="fa-solid fa-pencil"></i> Neovim

+Now that we have our dotfiles in place, let's install a text editor in case we need to edit some files.
+The text editor we are going to install and configure is [Neovim](https://neovim.io/).

-[Neovim](https://neovim.io/) is a Vim-based text editor, focusing on usability and extensibility.
+Neovim is a Vim-based text editor, focusing on usability and extensibility.
 It enhances [Vim](https://www.vim.org/) by adding asynchronous processing, a powerful plugin architecture, and a robust API for better integration with modern development tools.
 Developed with community input, Neovim aims to modernize Vim's user experience without sacrificing its core